diogotcorreia/master-thesis/docs/proposal/proposal.typ

 vulnerable to class pollution due to the specific conditions necessary for pollution.
-Additionally, the impact of the vulnerabilities will likely be reduced due to the scope of the pollution being mostly on the same class.
+Additionally, the impact of the vulnerabilities will likely be reduced due to the scope of the pollution being mostly on the same class or global variables.

 Furthermore, when compared to JavaScript where prototype pollution happens through the very commonly used square bracket notation (e.g.,